 - Soil samples taken from different locations all over the study area.
 The depth of samples may vary in the ranges of 0-30, 30-60 and 60-90 cm.
-Every location of sampling was recorded through a Geographic Positioning System (GPS). - Elements of technical works, having the form of stream bridges, along the axis-road Omolion - Stomion - Karitsa, were recorded, i.e. their cross sectional details along with the position of each work, through GPS, were saved in corresponding files.
-There were totally kept 46 positions of stream bridges, ranked from very small to very large.
-Each one of the corresponding streams was mainly connected to one or more watersheds.
+Every location of sampling was recorded through a Geographic Positioning System (GPS). - Elements of technical works, having the form of stream bridges, along the axis-road Omolion Stomion Karitsa, were recorded i.e. their cross sectional details along with the position of each work, through GPS, were saved in corresponding files.
+There were totally 46 positions of technical works, ranked from very small to very large stream bridges.
+Each one of the corresponding streams is basically connected to one or more watersheds.

-• Topographic data for plotting the slopes, along with the corresponding cross - sectional areas of the main streams that belong to the study region.
+• Topographic data for plotting the slopes along with the corresponding cross- sectional areas of the main streams that belong to the study region.

-All the above cartographic information, related to the study area of mount Ossa is shown in Fig. 1, where, the watersheds were drawn with a bold contour.
-The information was then digitized and converted to GIS-ArcView format file, where, the inter-correlations among the geographic elements, i.e. their topological relations [1] along with their database connected to them were developed.
+All the above cartographic information, related to the study area of mount Ossa are shown in Figure 1, where, the watersheds were drawn with a bold contour.
+They were then digitized and converted to GIS-ArcView format files, where, the inter-correlations among the geographic elements, i.e. their topological relations [1] along with their database connected to them were developed.